oneeman/oneeman.github.io/cv.md

 ---

 I'm a software developer based in Costa Rica, from where I've been doing remote work.
-My professional experience is as a full-stack web developer, primarily with Python, Javascript, and Ruby on Rails.
+My professional experience is as a full-stack web developer, primarily with Python, Typescript, Javascript, and Ruby on Rails.
 I care deeply about writing clean and maintainable code, supported by comprehensive automated tests.
 I am also a fan of functional programming, having learned Clojure, Elixir, Erlang, Scala, and Haskell.